mmaceira/multi-model-intent-classifier/README.md

 ```

 Enable/disable models in `config/algorithm/models_config.yaml`.
 See
 [Configuration](docs/config.md) for details.
-For the new output layout, see
+For the output layout, see
 [Output Schema](docs/output_schema.md).